concur/developer.concur.com/src/api-reference/callouts/launch-external-url-v4.markdown

 Concur Expense sends requests to the application connector using anonymous authorization (no username and password are provided) over HTTPS.

 The application connector can validate the authenticity of the query by generating a signature hash from the provided variables and comparing it with the passed in values, including the signature hash that Concur Expense supplies.
 Two of the required variables for the signature hash are username and password, which are entered in Concur Expense on the Register Application Connector page in web services under Administration.
 The application connector must use the same username and password pair to generate its validation signature hash.

+Details on registering your client ID can be found on the [Authentication Grant](https://developer.concur.com/api-reference/authentication/apidoc.html#auth_grant) page.

 ## <a name="functions"></a>Functions
 Details of the URI used for the Launch External URL request can be found on the [V4 Launch External URL Request](\api-reference\callouts\launch-external-url-v4-request.html) page.